yackx/ipgo/content/lists/slices.md

 \end{tikzpicture}
 \end{center}

 Notice that we assigned the result of the `append` expression back to `fruits`.
-The `append` statement alone does not modify our slice of fruits ; instead, it returns a modified slice.
+The `append` statement alone does not modify the slice of fruits ; instead, it returns a modified slice.
 On top of that, the Go compliler rightfully prevents any attempt to execute a statement if it is not used.
 Therefore, any attempt to compile the following code would fail, because the result of the `append` call would be left unused:

 ```go
 append(fruits, "cherry")